tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 ## Polyglot monorepos

-Beyond a certain size, it's unrealistic to expect that the most cost effective way to implement a project is to do so using a single language only.
+Beyond a certain size, it's unrealistic to expect that the most cost effective way to implement a project is to do so using only one language.
 On many of our customer projects, in practice we end up with a mix of Haskell, Java, Scala, C/C++, R, Python and even FORTRAN.
 Quite simply because it's much cheaper to reuse existing code, or to play on the particular strengths of a programming language, than to reimplement everything using a uniform stack.